 Synopsis: Lifetime criminal Earl Talbot Blake (John Lithgow) seeks revenge on the hotshot detective (Denzel Washington) who put him away.
 Early in the film, Blake meets “Mr. Book Man,” the prison librarian, in the hospital.
 Their second meeting years later in a prison parking lot doesn’t go so well.

 Role Call: Don Perry as Book Man—Comic Relief (male) / Information Provider (male)

 Details: Dir.
 Gore Verbinski.
 Perf.
 Naomi Watts, Martin Henderson, David Dorfman, Brian Cox.
 DreamWorks, 2002.
 Based on the novel Ringu by Koji Suzuki.

-Synopsis: A thriller about a white female reporter, Rachel (Naomi Watts), who investigates the death of her niece and a mysterious videotape that kills anyone who watches it.
-In one scene, Rachel researches materials in a library, and a male librarian brings her a stack of books.
+Synopsis: A thriller about a reporter, Rachel (Naomi Watts), who investigates the death of her niece and a mysterious videotape that kills anyone who watches it.
+In one scene, Rachel researches materials in a library, and a librarian brings her a stack of books.
 In another scene, Rachel’s ex (Martin Henderson) asks to see session tapes at a mental hospital, receiving help from the hospital archivist/library clerk.

 Role Call: Ronald William Lawrence as Library Clerk; Guy Richardson as Librarian—both Information Providers (male)